rust-lang/rfcs/active/0000-compose-trait.md

 It is an (often unstated) assumption in many algorithms that `+` is a commutative operator.
-Violating this assumption in the stdlib forces programmers to memorize that `+` means something different in rust than it does everywhere else, and also risks encouraging abuse of operator overloading.
+Violating this assumption in the stdlib forces programmers to memorize that `+` means something different in rust than it does in common language, and also risks encouraging abuse of operator overloading.

 There is a postponed proposal regarding having unit tests for Traits which enforce invariants; commutativity of `+` is an natural one and it would be bad if it was